Bluedot-Innovation/documentation/docs/Implementation and Best Practices Guides/Submitting apps with location services guide.md

 *   **Be prepared for App review:** The App marketplace review team might have some questions about your app’s use of location services.
 Be ready to provide clear documentation, privacy policy details, or examples of how location data is used in the app.
 Being prepared will help speed up the review process and increase your chances of getting approved.

 By following the best practices in this friendly guide, you can create an enjoyable user experience, protect user privacy, and boost your chances of a quick and successful submission.
 Remember to keep things clear and focused on the benefits of location services for your users.

-If you have any questions, don’t hesitate to contact us at [help@bluedot.io](mailto:help@bluedot.io).